NC State Time Service (NTP)

-The NCSU time service is being upgraded and moved behind a hardware firewall on new non-public networks with new aliases.
+The NC State time service (NTP) has been upgraded and moved behind a hardware firewall on new non-public networks with new aliases.
 Configuration changes will be required to use the new service.

 Off campus access to NTP services

 If you need off campus access to NTP services, use servers from the NTP Pool Project at http://www.pool.ntp.org.

 For North American hosts, the reccomended values are :